gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 When true, this will suppress the default logging for individually failed tests.
 Customized logging can be performed by listening to and responding to `qunit.log` events.

-## (-- PhantomJS arguments)
+## puppeteer
-Type: `String`
+Type: `Object`
-Default: (none)
+Default: `{ headless: true }`

-Additional `--` style arguments that need to be passed in to PhantomJS may be specified as options, like `{'--option': 'value'}`.
-This may be useful for specifying a cookies file, local storage file, or a proxy.
-See the [PhantomJS API Reference][] for a list of `--` options that PhantomJS supports.
+Arguments to be used when `puppeteer.launch()` is invoked.
+This may be useful for specifying a custom Chrome executable path, running in non-headless mode, specifying environment variables to use when launching Chrome, etc. See the [Puppeteer API Reference][https://pptr.dev/#?product=Puppeteer&version=v1.3.0] for a list of launch options that are available.

 ## noGlobals
 Type: `boolean`